 I have followed your advice on consulting for a while now and find it useful.
 I would respectfully disagree on several of the aspects you mention about songwriting.
 I would urge you to be careful in sharing information outside of your core expertise — at least without greater qualification.
 Outside of your area of expertise, your influence (from the area of your expertise) may unduly and potentially inaccurately lead others to make mistakes in these other areas.

 I’ve used this approach with CEOs, clients, billionaires, and McKinsey partners.
 It has several advantages.
-The biggest one is it’s non-confrontational yet still gets the message across.
+The biggest one is that it's non-confrontational yet still gets the message across.

 Separate from this particular instance, when you need to provide constructive feedback to someone you have no power over (which as a 1Y consultant is pretty much everyone in your professional life), you have to do so in a way that doesn’t alienate them.

-The easiest way to alienate someone in a position of power over you is to challenge their power by adopting a “one up,” "I’m better than you" tone.
+The easiest way to alienate someone in a position of power over you is to challenge their power by adopting a “one-up,” "I’m better than you" tone.
 This tone is best characterized by saying, “I am right, you are wrong” because it implies several things, including:

 I know more, you know less.